Vitamin K2

 Menaquinone-7

-A fat-soluble vitamin that directs calcium into bone and away from soft tissue, studied for its role in cardiovascular protection, bone density, and safe high-dose Vitamin D3 supplementation.
+A fat-soluble vitamin that directs calcium into bone and away from soft tissue, studied for its role in cardiovascular protection, bone density, and making high-dose Vitamin D3 supplementation both effective and safe.

 Foundation includes 5,000 IU of Vitamin D3 per serving.
-At that dose, D3 significantly increases calcium absorption from food and supplementation.
-That's exactly what you want for bone density and hormonal function.
-But calcium that enters the body needs to be directed correctly.
-Without adequate K2, high-dose D3 supplementation can lead to calcium depositing in arteries and soft tissue rather than bone.
-K2 MK-7 is the mechanism that makes high-dose D3 both effective and safe long-term.
-It's not in Foundation as a bonus ingredient.
+At that dose, D3 significantly increases calcium absorption from food and supplementation, which is exactly what you want for bone density and hormonal function.
+But calcium that enters the body has to be directed correctly.
+Without adequate K2, high-dose D3 supplementation can drive calcium into arteries and soft tissue rather than bone.
+K2 MK-7 is the mechanism that makes high-dose D3 both effective and safe over the long term.
+It isn't in Foundation as a bonus ingredient.
 It's in Foundation because leaving it out would be irresponsible.

 K2 begins optimizing calcium metabolism immediately.
-While effects on testosterone take longer to measure, the protective role alongside D3 is active from day one.
+While effects on testosterone-related markers take longer to measure, the protective role alongside D3 is active from day one.

 The synergistic effect with D3 becomes measurable.
-K2 is working in the background ensuring D3 is converting and directing properly throughout this period.
+K2 works in the background, ensuring the calcium D3 helps absorb is being directed into bone rather than soft tissue.

-Long-term K2 supplementation shows the strongest effects on testosterone-related markers.
+Long-term K2 supplementation shows its strongest effects on bone and cardiovascular markers.
 Consistent use alongside D3 is where the combined benefit compounds.

 120 mcg MK-7.
 Enough to fully activate matrix Gla protein.

 Research shows that 90 to 120 mcg of MK-7 daily is sufficient to fully activate matrix Gla protein, the primary protein responsible for preventing arterial calcification.
-Studies also show MK-7 supplementation improves bone mineral density and reduces arterial stiffness over time.
-Foundation uses 120 mcg, the top of the clinically studied range, using the MK-7 form specifically because of its superior half-life and bioavailability compared to MK-4.
+MK-7 supplementation has also been shown to improve bone mineral density and reduce arterial stiffness over time.
+Foundation uses 120 mcg, the top of that clinically studied range, in the MK-7 form specifically because of its superior half-life and bioavailability compared to MK-4.

 Vitamin D3

 D3 drives calcium absorption.
 K2 directs where that calcium goes.
 Neither works optimally without the other at meaningful doses.
-This is the most clinically established nutritional pairing in Foundation and the reason both are included at therapeutic levels.
+This is the most clinically established nutritional pairing in Foundation, and the reason both are included at therapeutic levels rather than token amounts.

 Boron

-Boron reduces SHBG and supports bone metabolism through overlapping pathways with K2.
-Both work on the structural systems that vitamin D3 influences, making the three a complementary cluster within the formula.
+Boron reduces SHBG, freeing bound testosterone for use, and supports bone metabolism through pathways that overlap with K2.
+Both work on the structural systems Vitamin D3 influences, making the three a complementary cluster within the formula.